 Academic Calendar: A listing of important dates and deadlines for students.
 The academic calendar is located at /records/node/26.
 Academic Computing: Staff in Academic Computing Services (ACS) provides support to students and faculty for general computing needs.
 Classroom and lab facilities are available, and the Help Desk offers technical and software support for laptop computers.
 Current information about Academic Computing can be found at www.nmu.edu/acs.

 Academic Deans: Each college has a Dean to oversee the operation of his or her particular college.
-Effective for Fall 2004, Darlene M. Walch is the Dean of Academic Information Services, Dr. Terrence Seethoff is the Dean for the College of Arts and Sciences, Dr. Cameron Howes is the Dean of the College of Professional Studies and Dr. James Scheiner is the Dean of the Walker L. Cisler College of Business.
+Effective for Fall 2004, Darlene M. Walch is the Dean of Academic Information Services, Dr. Terrence Seethoff is the Dean for the College of Arts and Sciences, Dr. Cameron Howes is the Dean of the College of Health Sciences and Professional Studies and Dr. James Scheiner is the Dean of the Walker L. Cisler College of Business.